MarcusHoltz/marcusholtz.github.io/_posts/2023-02-22-proxmox-zfs-for-storage.md

 `Server` is THIS server.
 We're using the host machine for PBS backups.
 (E.G - `localhost`)

 `Username` is here incase you created a new user for PBS above in the post-install section.
 Enter it here.
-(E.G - `lockntross@pam`)
+(E.G - `username@pam`)

 `Datastore` is the name you gave the PBS above.
 Usually reverse whatever the ZFS datastore name is.
 (E.G - `backup-proxbox`)